ArtexJay/Obsidian-CyberGlow/README.md

 - File Exporer Note Count
 - Language Tool Integration
 - and much more
-- If a plugin doesn't look right with this theme let me know.
+- If a plugin doesn't look right with this theme let me know.<br>

 ### What to Expect
-- Completely consistent and unique design style and in dark/light mode compared to majority of themes
+- Completely consistent and unique design style and in dark/light mode compared to majority of themes<br>

 Some styles that appeared in this CyberGlow First to my knowledge
 - Adopt theme wide Accent color support for majority of the theme